havard-biostat-reading-group/deep-learning/_pages/about.md

+---
+permalink: /
- “Deep Learning” Reading Group
+title: Deep Learning Reading Group
+excerpt: "About"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

- Tuesday’s 3:30-5 pm
+- **Time**: Tuesday’s 3:30-5 pm

- Room 426, Building II
+- **Location**: Room 426, Kresge Building II, Harvard T.H.

- Harvard T.H.
 Chan School of Public Health

 In this reading group, we plan to explore specific aspects of the subject area which include (i) approximation and learning theory, (iii)